Judge blocks Trump asylum restrictions at US-Mexico border

-WASHINGTON (AP) — A federal judge on Wednesday ordered the Trump administration to stop denying asylum to anyone who transits through another country to reach the U.S. border, marking the latest legal defeat for a president waging an all-out battle to stem the flow of migrants entering from Mexico.
+A federal judge has ordered the Trump administration to stop denying asylum to anyone who transits through another country to reach the U.S. border, marking the latest legal defeat for a president waging an all-out battle to stem the flow of migrants entering from Mexico.

 The new policy denies asylum to anyone who passes through another country on the way to the U.S. without seeking protection there.
 Most crossing the Mexican border are from Central America, but it would apply to all nationalities except countries that border the U.S.